-Launched in 2016, the annual photo contest was re-named in 2017 in honor of Diana Atwood Johnson, who stepped down as the Chair of Connecticut's State Natural Heritage, Open Space and Watershed Land Acquisition Review Board, after having served in that position for 19 years.
-(Read more about Diana Atwood.)
+Launched in 2016 in partnership with the CT Department of Energy and Environmental Protection (CT DEEP), the annual photo contest was re-named in 2017 in honor of Diana Atwood Johnson, who stepped down as the Chair of Connecticut's State Natural Heritage, Open Space and Watershed Land Acquisition Review Board, after having served in that position for 19 years.
+We are grateful that she was able to enjoy the announcement that the photo contest had been re-named in her honor prior to her passing in January 2018.
+(Read more about Diana Atwood Johnson.)

-The contest is intended to provide a venue for amateur photographers to celebrate CT DEEP’s Open Space & Watershed Land Acquisition Grant Program (OSWA), display their work, and provide CLCC and DEEP with new materials for our publications and communications.
+The contest is intended to provide a venue for amateur photographers to celebrate CT DEEP's Open Space & Watershed Land Acquisition Grant Program (OSWA) and the Urban Green and Community Gardens Grant Program (UGCG), display their work, and provide CLCC and CT DEEP with new materials for our publications and communications.

 About DEEP's Open Space and Watershed Land Acquisition Grant Program (OSWA):

-- Photos must feature a property from the Open Space and Watershed Land Acquisition (OSWA) Grant Program.
-See the full list of OSWA properties by town (as of 2020).
+- Photos must feature a property from the Open Space and Watershed Land Acquisition (OSWA) Grant Program or the Urban Green Community Gardens Grant Program.
+See the full list of OSWA properties and UGCG properties by town (awarded thru 2022).

 - All image files must be in .jpg or .png format accompanied by the photographer's name and contact information, date (approximate) the photo was taken, how the photographer would like to be credited if photos are shown publicly, and description of the photograph (location and any story about the photo).